microsoft/MCAPSTechConnect2024-lab214/skillable/exercise2.md

 - Support for advanced capabilities like plugins, memory and planning to build complex workflows.
 - Support for agents and multi-agents scenarios to build conversational applications.

-In this exercise, you're going to build a travel agent that can help users plan their trips.
+You're going to build a travel agent that can help users plan their trips.
 The user will provide the agent with information about their preferences, and the agent will:

 1. Return a list of possible places, taken from a fixed list of destinations offered by the travel agency.
 2. Include the current weather forecast for each destination.